If you’re wondering what is a drip email campaign and how build one, I’m here to help.

 Most people are too busy to sit there and trawl through pages of content.
 They’ll skim it and move on to the next thing.
 By breaking it up, you’re giving them a chance to digest all the most important morsels along the drip campaign timeline.

-Essentially, you can take a single eBook and turn it into a fully-fledged educational drip campaign.
+Essentially, you can take a single eBook and turn it into a fully-fledged educational drip campaign, including elegant upsell to whatever it is you’re selling.

 Remind them to download